 - Aim to take one day at a time and make the most out of every situation.

-- Understand that frustration placed on you by the one you are caring for is not purposeful or personal.
+- Understand that frustration placed on you by the person with cirrhosis is not purposeful or personal.
 The illness process takes a significant toll on one’s physical and emotional well-being.

 - Write down (journal) your thoughts and feelings.